kyuuumo/mangadex/README.md

-# mangadex
+# mangawebdesign
-a manga and digial comic website i'm working on
+a manga reader i'm working on